Taxation of Retirement Income

 Transferring wealth is often a good way to avoid incurring estate taxes—and that's in turn good because these taxes can take a larger bite of your assets than even the highest income tax rate.
 In addition, some states impose inheritance taxes at various rates on what your heirs receive from your estate.

-In addition, you can make gifts larger than $15,000 tax-free to your beneficiaries over the course of your lifetime.
+In addition, you can make larger gifts tax-free to your beneficiaries over the course of your lifetime.
 You have to follow IRS rules carefully to comply with the lifetime exclusion provisions.
 For more details, read the instructions for IRS Form 709.

 There are pros and cons to making tax-free gifts.
 On the upside, giving the money away reduces your taxable estate—that is, what will be subject to estate taxes when you die—while also helping your beneficiaries.
 But on the downside, once the gift is given, if you need access to that money later in your retirement, it's gone.